Details: Salary is commensurate with experience and based on agency salary scale.

 - Demonstrated commitment to social justice advocacy.

-- Two to three years of experience in not-for-profit agency/activities;
+- Minimum three years of experience in public policy;

-- Knowledge of early childhood issues, lead prevention, and/or Early Intervention;
+- Knowledge of early childhood health and education issues, lead prevention, and/or Early Intervention;

 - Experience building partnerships across organizations;